victoriaehall/GettingCleaningData_CourseProject/CodeBook.md

         5 'Standing'
         6 'Laying'

 3. to 81.
-A description of the variables is outlined below, as originally described in the <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">
+Variables 3 to 81 in the tidy dataset are the average of each measurement by subject and activity.
+Descriptions of the variables are outlined below, as originally described in the <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">
 Human Activity Recognition Using Smartphones Data Set</a>